edgelesssys/constellation/docs/docs/getting-started/examples/filstash-s3proxy.md

 ```

 The spec also includes a volume mount for the TLS certificate and adds it to the pod's certificate trust store.
+The volume is called `ca-cert`.
+The key `ca.crt` of that volume is mounted to `/etc/ssl/certs/kube-ca.crt`, which is the default certificate trust store location for that container's OpenSSL library.
-Not doing this will result in TLS authentication errors.
+Not adding the CA certificate will result in TLS authentication errors.

 3. Apply the file: `kubectl apply -f deployment-filestash.yaml`